luolsph/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a third-year PhD Candidate in the Department of Biostatistics at the University of Michigan.
 I graduated from Huazhong University of Science and Technology with a BSc in Biology in 2013, and obtained MS in Biostatistics at the University of Michigan in 2016.
-My dissertation research focuses on developing real-time regression analysis methods for both cross-sectional and longitudinal data, advised by Professor Peter X.K.
+My PhD thesis develops real-time regression analysis for both cross-sectional and longitudinal data, advised by Professor Peter X.K.
 Song.
 I am also working as a graduate student research assistant (GSRA) on Black Women’s Wellness Project.